 - Tactile dots in different geometric shapes for the visually impaired.

-- A small, second window.
+- A small, second window, created with DLR's ROTATE™.
 The note's denomination is seen from the front and a Bhutanese symbol is seen from the back.

-- A dragon with an animated mane adorns the foil strip on both sides of the 500 and 1000.
+- A dragon with an animated mane adorns the holographic optical security stripe on both sides of the 500 and 1000, created with DLR's DEPTH™ and SPOTLIGHT®.
 Three of its claws hold jewels that pulse when the note is tilted.
 The fourth claw holds a globe.
-At the bottom of the strip, the denomination moves from left to right.
+At the bottom of the stripe, the denomination moves from left to right.

 According to the RMA, earlier banknotes will continue to circulate and remain legal tender.